levitsky/pyteomics/doc/source/mass.rst

 `Unimod database <http://www.unimod.org>`_ is an excellent resource for the information on the chemical compositions of known protein modifications.
-Version 2.0.3 introduces :py:class:`pyteomics.mass.Unimod` class that can serve as a Python interface to Unimod:
+:py:class:`pyteomics.mass.Unimod` class is a simple Python interface to Unimod:

 .. code-block:: python